Winterize Your Yard Before the Snow Flies

 Be sure your walkways and driveway are properly lit, especially now that the sun sets early.
 Replace any burned-out bulbs or broken fixtures.
 Besides adding a sense of coziness to your home in winter, landscape lighting can help increase safety.
 With adequate lighting, you and your guests can avoid patches of ice and any other slip or trip hazards.

 Looking for even more tips on getting your yard ready for winter?
 Check out Best Steps To Do a Fall Clean-Up and Fall Yard Maintenance: The Full Checklist .
-If you’d like to hire professionals to get your lawn in order before winter, give us a call at 763-568-7251 or use our quick quote system to get in touch.
+If you’d like to hire professionals to get your lawn in order before winter, give us a call at 763-568-7251 or use our quote system to get in touch.

 Ready to Start on Your Next Project?